distantnative/panel-bar/README.md

 ?>
 ```

+For more complex custom elements, have a look at panelBar's [assets guide](https://github.com/distantnative/panel-bar/blob/master/assets/GUIDE.md) on its core CSS and Javascript elements.

 ### Element Builders <a id="Builders"></a>
 The panelBar plugin includes four builder method, which can be used to create custom elements.
 All builders require some basic parameters: